 \ăs-pər-gərs\ (also: \âs-pər-gərs\ or \ăs-pər-jərs\)

-A subtype within the autism spectrum diagnosis, marked by hyperlexia (early language development), sometimes called the “little professor” syndrome.
+No longer a diagnosis.
+Previously was a subtype within the autism spectrum diagnosis, marked by hyperlexia (early language development), sometimes called the “little professor” syndrome.
 People with this diagnosis often refer to themselves as “aspies.”
 First discovered and studied by Hans Asperger.
 While Leo Kanner was studying autism in America, Asperger was conducting his work under the Nazi regime, and went to great lengths to protect the so-called ‘abnormal’ children with whom he worked, couching them in “‘Nazi-style’ vocabulary.”
 This could explain why Asperger put more emphasis on the intelligence and savant-like skills of his patients than other researchers working with autistic children; his overseers were actively committing genocide against the disabled.

 Autism Spectrum Disorder (ASD)